AthenZ/athenz/docs/design/user-certificate-feature.md

 ### 7.5 Role-Based Certificate Timeouts

 Certificate lifetimes can be customized per user group through role tags in the user domain.
 Administrators tag roles with `zts.UserCertTimeout=<minutes>` to allow members of those roles to obtain certificates with longer lifetimes (up to the server maximum).
 The effective timeout starts with the highest role-based timeout (or the server default if none), and is reduced to the user's requested expiry if smaller.
 The result is always capped at `userCertMaxTimeout`.

+Additionally, timeout policies can be scoped to a **specific cert signer key ID** using the `zts.UserCertSignerKeyId` tag on the same role.
+When a role has both `zts.UserCertTimeout` and `zts.UserCertSignerKeyId` tags, the timeout applies only when certificates are signed with the specified key ID.
+Roles without the signer key ID tag contribute to the default timeout map, which is used when the signer key ID is unspecified or has no explicit configuration.

 This approach:
 - Avoids per-user configuration — timeout policies are managed through standard Athenz role membership.
 - Supports different tiers of users (e.g., on-call engineers may need longer-lived certificates).
+- Supports **per-signer-key-ID policies** — different signing keys can have different lifetime limits (e.g., a key tied to an internal CA might allow longer lifetimes than a key tied to a public CA).
 - Maintains the server maximum as an absolute security boundary.
 - Is automatically refreshed on a configurable interval (default: 10 minutes) without server restarts.